erobwen/causality/README.md

 # Causality Global Functions

-The basic primitives of causality are create, repeatOnChange, uponChangeDo and withoutSideEffects.
+The basic primitives of causality are create, repeatOnChange, invalidateOnChange and withoutSideEffects.
 With only these, it is possible to create quite powerful reactive abstractions.

 ## create